 Consider your options.
-Women seeking to “terminate a pregnancy” are actually facing a mother’s choice to give her child life.
-Please, find another way than an abortion.
-Consider adoption.
-There are many people who can help you.
-Do not do something that you will regret for the rest of your life.
-No matter your life situation and the tough times you may be facing, you can make the moral decision to save the life of your child.
+Women seeking to “terminate a pregnancy” are actually facing a mother’s choice to secure her child’s life.
+An alternative is to give birth and consider adoption.
+Many good people can help you.
+Avoid doing anything that you will regret for the rest of your life.
+No matter your life situation and the tough times you may be facing, you can make the moral decision to protect the life of your child.
 Do not expect clinics like Planned Parenthood, who profit from abortions, to inform you about what really is an abortion or warn you of any emotional and mental trauma that a woman may undergo.
 The National Abortion Federation promotes abortion and admits,

 “Although the most common emotion after completing an abortion is relief, there also can be feelings of loss or sadness. […] Some women feel grief even though they know they made the right decision.
 There is no right or wrong way to grieve.
 The feelings are real, and you should give yourself permission to have them” (“Emotions.”
 What should I expect after an abortion?
 NAF.
 20 August 2013).

 Please, do not let anyone urge, push, or bully you to have an abortion.
 Be courageous and strong now.
 Stand your ground and seek out support from family and friends now.
 Find an adoption agency who shares your values.
 For spiritual support, please seek out a church of Christ to help encourage and guide you in this time.